Tag Archives: Troubleshooting

 • on “Export to Excel” button – it saves excel file to the team SharePoint site and opens it in browser

-• “Export to Excel” button generates ConnectToExcelWorkbook – “Connected To Excel Workbook” event in the audit log
+• clicking “Export to Excel” button generates ConnectToExcelWorkbook – “Connected To Excel Workbook” event in the audit log

 • network trace contains “https://forms.office.com/formapi/api/<tenantId>/groups/<GroupId>/…”